SNAP: Semantic Stories for Next Activity Prediction: Experimental results

-Furthermore, it is evident that the average enhancement margin of SNAP-B is more substantial for F1-score compared to accuracy.
+The relatively low accuracy numbers for the MIP dataset and all prediction models are due to the large number of activities and the significant variance in the sequences it contains.
+Yet, SNAP significantly outperforms the benchmark models due to a large amount of semantic information in MIP.
+Furthermore, we see that the average enhancement margin of SNAP models is more substantial for the F1-score compared to accuracy.
 Therefore, SNAP seems to be more balanced between recall and precision than the state-of-the-art algorithms.

-We conducted additional experiments to reinforce the statistical significance of the findings obtained from the SNAP analysis.
-For each dataset, we acquired 25 different random orderings (i.e., seeds) of cases and performed the cross-validation experiments.
-For all event logs, except Nasa, the benchmark accuracy is outside 95\% confidence interval of the $t$-test for the mean accuracy.
-Note that Nasa contains much less semantic information and significant attributes than the other datasets.

-To Summarize, we have successfully demonstrated that the SNAP-B model outperforms state-of-art results by a significant margin.

-\paragraph{SNAP with GPT-3.} OpenAI GPT-3 model is considered much more powerful than BERT and its modifications.
-Will its incorporation into SNAP, that we denote by SNAP-G, significantly improve results for next activity prediction?